Distributed Fiber Optic Sensing for Utility Corridor & Power Cable Monitoring

 Industry Challenge

-Power transmission cables and utility corridors carry the backbone of modern energy infrastructure, yet they face constant threats from thermal overload, mechanical strain from ground settlement, third-party excavation, and environmental corrosion.
-A single undetected fault can cascade into widespread outages costing millions in lost revenue and repair.
+Utility corridors and power transmission cables carry the backbone of modern energy infrastructure, yet they face constant threats: thermal overload from variable load demands, mechanical strain from ground settlement and construction activity, third-party excavation damage, and progressive insulation degradation through partial discharge.
+A single undetected fault can cascade into widespread outages, equipment damage, and millions in lost revenue and emergency repair costs.

-Traditional monitoring methods rely on periodic thermal scans and manual inspections that cannot catch dynamic thermal transients or locate incipient faults in real time.
-The industry demands continuous, distributed monitoring that tracks cable temperature, mechanical integrity, and external intrusion simultaneously — without the limitations of point sensors or vulnerable electrical systems.
+Traditional monitoring methods — periodic infrared thermography, manual patrol inspections, and sparse point-based temperature sensors — cannot catch dynamic thermal transients, localize partial discharge events, or detect intrusion in real time.
+The industry demands a continuous, distributed monitoring solution that simultaneously tracks cable temperature, mechanical integrity, acoustic signatures, and external intrusion across the entire asset — without the coverage gaps of point sensors or the vulnerabilities of electrical sensing systems.

 Monitoring Objectives

-Target measurement parameters, performance specifications, and sensing methods for power cable monitoring.
+Target measurement parameters, performance specifications, and sensing methods for distributed fiber optic sensing for utility corridor monitoring.

 System Architecture

 The power cable monitoring system integrates UW-DTS fiber deployed alongside power cables for continuous temperature profiling, UW-FBG strain cables for mechanical integrity, and uwDAS fiber for intrusion and partial discharge detection.
-For underground cable ducts and tunnels, the sensing fibers are embedded in the duct wall or attached to cable sheaths.
-At substations and junction towers, RS-series multi-function interrogators collect data from all fiber channels.
-The Ray-Sensor platform processes thermal, acoustic, and strain data in real time, providing ampacity optimization, intrusion alerts, and predictive maintenance scheduling through a unified dashboard.
+Five core monitoring functions are delivered through a unified fiber optic infrastructure:

 Typical Deployment

-Field deployment steps for a complete power Cable & Utility Corridor Monitoring system.
+Field deployment steps for a complete distributed Fiber Optic Sensing for Utility Corridor & Power Cable Monitoring system.

 Customer Value

-Key benefits delivered by Ray-Sensor's power Cable & Utility Corridor Monitoring solution.
+Key benefits delivered by Ray-Sensor's distributed Fiber Optic Sensing for Utility Corridor & Power Cable Monitoring solution.

 Related Application Cases

-Real-world deployments demonstrating power Cable & Utility Corridor Monitoring in action.
+Real-world deployments demonstrating distributed Fiber Optic Sensing for Utility Corridor & Power Cable Monitoring in action.

-Need a Power Cable & Utility Corridor Monitoring Solution?
+Need a Distributed Fiber Optic Sensing for Utility Corridor & Power Cable Monitoring Solution?

 Contact our engineering team for system design and pricing tailored to your infrastructure monitoring requirements.